 - Semester 1 - 2017

 On successful completion of the course students will be able to:

 1. Develop interest and skills in the context of a medical research project.
 This is done within the framework of one year supervised research that culminates in a written thesis.

-This course is only available to students enrolled in the Bachelor of Medical Science program.
+This course is only available to students enrolled in the Bachelor of Medical Science (Honours) program.

 Basic grounding in medical sciences as taught in the first three years of the Bachelor of Medicine program.

 Face to Face On Campus 5 hour(s) per Week for Full Term

 There will be a number of scheduled meetings with the Program Convenor, support staff or supervisors.

 Self-Directed 35 hour(s) per Week for Full Term